George Whitefield at 300

-Sixteen papers presented at the conference will be published in George Whitefield: Life, Context, and Legacy (Oxford University Press, summer 2016).
+Sixteen papers presented at the conference will be published in George Whitefield: Life, Context, and Legacy (Oxford University Press, May 2016).
 For a list of other conference papers that have or will be published, click here.

 Andrew Atherstone (Wycliffe Hall, Oxford; on Whitefield's 'afterlife')

 William Gibson (Oxford Brookes University; on Whitefield and the Church of England)